 Having, evidently, impressed his superiors he had soon been made the Superintendent of H Division, a post he would hold until his retirement in 1893.

 Over the next 18 years he would build a solid reputation as head of H Division and he would work on some major East End cases, including the murder of Miriam Angel by Israel Lipski, in 1887, and, of course, the Jack the Ripper murders.

 As the highest ranking local officer on the majority of the Whitechapel murders, he made some important decisions, not least - and perhaps most controversially - the initial decision to erase the Goulston Street graffito before it could be photographed.

-Although he was opposed in this action by several other police officer, notably the detectives from the City of London Police, in whose jurisdiction Catherine Eddowes had been murdered, Arnold was backed by the Chief Commissioner of the Metropolitan Police, Sir Charles Warren, and the message was erased at 5.30am on 30th September, 1888.
+Although he was opposed in this action by several other police officers, notably the detectives from the City of London Police in whose jurisdiction Catherine Eddowes had been murdered, Arnold was backed by the Chief Commissioner of the Metropolitan Police, Sir Charles Warren, and the message was erased at 5.30am on 30th September, 1888.